 • Kenmare (6 members)

 The councillors represent those who elect them, vote on issued which come before them, raise issues of concern to them as well as holding the council management to account at monthly meetings and other meetings.

 Municipal Districts meet approximately six times per year and there are also four Strategic Policy Committees which discuss policy and strategy in a number of key areas.

-Councillor Patrick Connor-Scarteen of the Fine Gael party is the current Cathaoirleach (Chairperson) of Kerry County Council.
-Each cathaoirleach serves for a one-year term.
-The Leas-Cathaoirleach (Vice-Chairperson) is Councillor Aoife Thornton of Fine Gael.
+Councillor Jimmy Moloney of the Fianna Fáil is the current Cathaoirleach (Chairperson) of Kerry County Council.
+Each Cathaoirleach serves for a one-year term.
+The Leas-Cathaoirleach (Vice-Chairperson) is Councillor Michael Cahill of Fianna Fáil